KMJ-007/SSIP_hackathon/progress_log.md

 ```
 13th sep;
 ```

+- Maulik
+     >"Today i recall some concepts of JS and some basics of react js."
 - Mohit:
      >"I practiced some DSA, Learned some more JavaScript , and watched a [Podcast](https://www.youtube.com/watch?v=Ol_n4paZ0Ug&t=9s) on UI/UX development"
 - Tirth: